 Food and beverages.

-• * Pena Palace: A dream-based palace built by D. Fernando II, (available upon request only
+• Pena Palace: A dream-based palace built by D. Fernando II, “The Artist King”.

 • Historic Sintra Village: A magical village and palace and a mecca for Romantic Era writers